apache/felix-atomos/README.md

 Atomos - A Java Module Framework using OSGi Connect

-Atomos requires an Equinox OSGi Framework implementation which supports OSGi Connect initially described in this OSGi [blog post](https://blog.osgi.org/2019/09/osgi-connect-revisited.html).
+Atomos requires an OSGi Framework implementation which supports OSGi Connect initially described in this OSGi [blog post](https://blog.osgi.org/2019/09/osgi-connect-revisited.html).
 The OSGi Connect specification is currently being developed as an RFC with the OSGi Alliance and the current version of the RFC can be found [here](https://github.com/osgi/design/blob/master/rfcs/rfc0243/rfc-0243-Connect.pdf).

 Currently a snapshot of the Equinox OSGi Framework is being used that implements the proposed OSGi Connect specification for an upcoming OSGi R8 Core specification.
-Source for the snapshot is found in https://git.eclipse.org/c/equinox/rt.equinox.framework.git in the `osgiR8` branch and tempary binaries are pushed to https://github.com/tjwatson/atomos-temp-m2repo for Atomos.
+Source for the snapshot is found in https://git.eclipse.org/c/equinox/rt.equinox.framework.git in the `osgiR8` branch and temporary binaries are pushed to https://github.com/tjwatson/atomos-temp-m2repo for Atomos.
+Similarly a snapshot of the Felix OSGi Framework is being used which also implements the OSGi Connect specification.
+This snapshot is also pushed to https://github.com/tjwatson/atomos-temp-m2repo for Atomos.

-Atomos is an implementation of an OSGi Connect factory that can be used to create an OSGi Framework instance.
+Atomos is an implementation of an OSGi Connect Framework that can be used to create an OSGi Framework instance.
 Framework instances created with Atomos add support to the OSGi Framework that enables bundles to be installed which are managed outside of the OSGi Framework module layer.
 Currently Atomos supports three different modes for loading bundles from outside the OSGi module layer: